 The 12 core partner countries of the SCALA programme are Argentina, Cambodia, Colombia, Costa Rica, Côte d’Ivoire, Egypt, Ethiopia, Mongolia, Nepal, Senegal, Thailand and Uganda.
 Additional countries are being supported through the Private Sector Engagement Facility.

-UNDP and the Food and Agriculture Organization of the United Nations (FAO) are leading the 20 million Euro euro programme, with funding from the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) through the International Climate Initiative (IKI).
+UNDP and the Food and Agriculture Organization of the United Nations (FAO) are leading the 20 million Euro programme, with funding from the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) through the International Climate Initiative (IKI).

 The programme contributes to UNDP’s mission to support developing countries on enhancing and implementing their NDCs, under the Climate Promise, as well as FAO’s Hand-in-Hand Initiative, while working closely with a range of other partners.
 Moreover, in parallel to supporting countries to develop the capacity to own and lead the process to meet climate adaptation targets set out in their climate commitments under the Paris Agreement, SCALA activities also contribute to achieving the Sustainable Development Goals of the 2030 Agenda.